From the excitement of ringing the opening bell to the ongoing rhythm of regulatory reporting

 When companies celebrate their Initial Public Offering (IPO), the champagne and confetti mark just the beginning of a much longer journey.
 For foreign companies listing on U.S. exchanges, this journey leads to an annual milestone that's less glamorous but equally important: filing the Form 20-F.

-Think of an IPO as getting your driver's license – it's exciting and opens new possibilities, but it also comes with ongoing responsibilities.
-The 20-F is like your annual vehicle inspection: mandatory, detailed, and essential for staying on the road.
+Think of an IPO as getting your driver's license -- it opens new possibilities, but it also comes with ongoing responsibilities.
+The 20-F is the annual report equivalent: mandatory, detailed, and essential for staying listed.
+According to the SEC's Office of International Affairs, over 500 foreign private issuers from more than 40 countries maintain active listings on U.S. exchanges and file Form 20-F annually (SEC, 2024).

 What Exactly Is This Journey?